apache/celix/documents/services.md

 - `celix_properties_getAsLong` - Get a long property value or string value parsed as long.
 - `celix_properties_getAsDouble` - Get a double property value or string value parsed as double.
 - `celix_properties_getAsBool` - Get a bool property value or string value parsed as bool.
-- `celix_properties_getVersion` - Get a pointer to the version property if the property value is a version or was parsable as a version.
+- `celix_properties_getAsVersion` - Get a pointer to the version property if the property value is a version or was parsable as a version.
 Note there is also a `celix_properties_getAsVersion` function which return a new version object, but this is less efficient and requires a memory allocation.